Skip to main content

 Intermediate

-Moving beyond the foundational principles, the practical application of the Act to wellness programs involves a more detailed look at incentives, confidentiality, and the nature of the information collected.
+Moving beyond the foundational principles, the practical application of the Americans with Disabilities Act to wellness programs involves a more detailed look at incentives, confidentiality, and the nature of the information collected.
 These elements determine whether a program is truly voluntary and non-discriminatory.
 The interplay between these factors creates a regulatory framework that requires careful navigation by employers.

 Defining “voluntary” through Incentive Limits